w3c/webextensions/proposals/permissions-requestSiteAccess-api.md

 Allow the extension to show site access requests at runtime without any user gesture in a less-obtrusive way than with `permissions.request()`.
 This can be done with a new API that:

-- Applies to a specific tab or document id
+- Applies to a specific tab or document id.
+Developers can specify inactive tabs (request will be shown by the browser when the user activated them).
 - Doesn’t need to be made inside the handler for a user action
 - Shows the request in the UI, handled differently by each browser.
 See more in [UI Elements and User-Visible Effects](#ui-elements-and-user-visible\-effects) section
 - When accepted, grants always access to the site’s top origin